Sciences with the 2.5-meter Wide Field Survey Telescope (WFST)

-\paragraph{Gamma-ray bursts and afterglows} For high-redshift events, the expected WFST detection of EM counterparts are the short-GRBs (sGRBs) and their afterglows.
-However, GRB emission is beamed, i.e. the gamma-ray radiation is emitted in a narrow cone more or less perpendicular to the plane of the inspiral.
+\paragraph{Gamma-ray bursts and afterglows} For high-redshift events, the expected WFST detection of EM counterparts is the short-GRBs (sGRBs) and their afterglows.
+However, GRB emission is beamed, i.e. the $\gamma$-ray radiation is emitted in a narrow cone more or less perpendicular to the plane of the inspiral.
 Hence, only a small fraction of BNS mergers are expected to have produced observable GRBs and afterglows.
 In a previous work \cite{2021ApJ...916...54Y}, we calculated the detection rate of BNS mergers observable by GW detectors, X-ray and $\gamma$-ray facilities (EP; GECAM; Swift-BAT; SVOM-ECLAIRS; Fermi-GBM), and optical telescopes (WFST, LSST) hunting for their afterglows.
 We simulated $10^7$ BNS mergers in the redshift range of 0--0.3 and assumed a Gaussian-shaped jet profile for all of them \cite{2002ApJ...571..876Z}, which is supported by that of GW170817/GRB 170817A.

 In Table \ref{table_GRB}, we list the rate of multi-messenger detections per year.
 For the case of LHV, this rate is 0.042-0.425 per year when Swift-BAT is involved and is 0.072-0.731 per year if SVOM-ECLAIRS is at work.
 For the case of GECAM and Fermi-GBM, the rate is a few times higher due to their significantly larger survey areas.
-In spite of its better sensitivity, the EP result is slightly worse than Swift-BAT due to its smaller survey area.
-When Kagra and LIGO-India are added, LHVIK renders a rate about twice higher than LHV.
-We select here the BNS samples that can trigger both GW interferometers and $\gamma$-ray detectors, adopt the GECAM result as fiducial, and summarize the distribution of the BNS redshift and inclination angles ($\iota$) in Fig. \ref{flux_scatter}.
+Despite its better sensitivity, the EP result is slightly worse than Swift-BAT due to its smaller survey area.
+When Kagra and LIGO-India are added, LHVIK renders a rate about twice higher than that of LHV.
+Here, we select the BNS samples that can trigger both GW interferometers and $\gamma$-ray detectors, adopt the GECAM result as fiducial, and summarize the distribution of the BNS redshift and inclination angles ($\iota$) in Fig. \ref{flux_scatter}.